kagood/kagood.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-My name is Kayla - thanks for visiting my site!
+My name is Kayla.
 I'm a behavioral research scientist and data analyst with 8 years of experience leading end-to-end research on learning, motivation, and decision-making.
 I love digging into data and discovering the stories it has to tell.